The 3rd year of the Presidential dollar program began in 2009.

 When Harrison became president in 1841, he was then the oldest person ever to lead our nation.
 Harrison held that record until 1981, when President Ronald Reagan became the oldest commander-in-chief.

 President Harrison sadly did not have long in office, though.
 President Harrison lived only one month into his presidency before passing away from pneumonia.

-Presidential dollars have not been circulating as well as many advocates of the Presidential dollar coin would like.
+Presidential dollars did not circulate as well as many advocates of the Presidential dollar coin would have liked.

-- Another popular place to find dollar coins is through some vending machines — especially those used for transit systems in major cities.
+- From some vending machines — especially those used for transit systems in major cities.

 - From a coin dealer and the United States Mint.

 - About William Henry Harrison

 - Presidential $1 coin unveiled to mixed reviews